How to land a job in astronomy or the space sector. A guide for young students wanting to explore the cosmos

 Choosing your career in space

-So how do you know which career path you should choose?
-The good news is that you don’t need to decide right away.
+So how do you know which career path you should choose in space and astronomy?
+The good news is you don’t need to decide right away.

-If you’re selecting options for your GCSEs or A-levels (or their equivalent, if you don't live in the UK), or thinking further ahead to what you might want to do after leaving school, remember that the diversity of careers in the space industry means you don’t necessarily need to choose a specific set of subjects.
+If you’re selecting options for your GCSEs or A-levels (or their equivalent, if you don't live in the UK), or have already received your results, and are thinking further ahead to what you might want to do after leaving school, remember the diversity of careers in the space industry means you don’t necessarily need to choose a specific set of subjects.

 The James Webb Space Telescope's Mid Infrared Instrument was tested by scientists at the Rutherford Appleton Laboratory in the UK.
 Credit: Stephen Kill, STFC